Inspiring the Senses

 Little by little, I’m shaking off my sour to make room for the sweetness and zest that comes from indulging in the lemon that has been sent my way for a season … for a reason … for a greater purpose than I may not be able to grasp just yet.
 Though I feel changed, I know that my Father has not changed and will forever be in the business of unfolding His plan and purpose for my life.
 That fact alone brings me peace that passes all understanding.

 Why laughter, happiness and a love of pink will help me beat Breast Cancer

 thoughts on life, balance, and gardening

-Life and work of a Scottish woman overseas, many years in Asia, now stepping into Africa - with the after and side effects of Breast Cancer thrown into the mix!
+Life and work of a Scottish woman newly returned after many years in Asia, a brief step into Africa - with the after and side effects of Breast Cancer thrown into the mix!

 opinion and commentary from the author of "Breast Left Unsaid" http://breastleftunsaid.com Twitter: @JudeCallirgos

 About 30% of people diagnosed with breast cancer at any stage will develop distal metastasis.
 I am one.